Questo to the Pacific Northwest - Olympic Peninsula, Washington

 We took a car ferry from downtown Seattle to Bainbridge Island - about 30 min to cross.
 We breakfasted on the sun deck as we enjoyed the early morning views of Puget Sound.
 After docking, we drove across the northern end of the Olympic Peninsula to the town of Port Angeles.
 Had a hearty brunch and then drove into the National Park, up to Hurricane Ridge.
 The rental place had offered us a convertible for the day and it was the perfect vehicle to enjoy the panoramic views and sunshine.
 We parked up there and hiked 3 mi round trip to the peak - about 700 ft elevation gain and a total height of 7300 ft.
 Could see 360° around the park and admired several glacier capped peaks.

-Tom's sweet ride for a perfect sunny day
+The Engineer's sweet ride for a perfect sunny day

 Hiking above the treeline was a new experience for both of us